prmtrun/primate/docs/modules/web-components.md

 # Web Components

-This handler module serves web components with the `.webc` extension.
+This module serves web components using the `.webc` extension.

 ## Install